-- A. A prescription department of a pharmacy shall be maintained in a clean and orderly condition and shall provide sufficient floor space, fixtures, equipment and supplies commensurate with the nature and scope of the pharmacy's practice to ensure that drugs are compounded and dispensed in a dry, well-lighted, climate controlled, and safely enclosed structure. - B. Restricted.
+- A. A prescription department of a pharmacy shall provide sufficient floor space, fixtures, equipment and supplies commensurate with the nature and scope of the pharmacy's practice to ensure that drugs are compounded and dispensed in a well-lighted, ventilated, climate controlled, and safely enclosed structure. - B. Restricted.
 A prescription department is a restricted area. - C. Prescription Department Plumbing.
 A sink equipped with hot and cold running water shall be located within the prescription department.
-A sink located in a pharmacy restroom shall not be sufficient to satisfy this requirement.

-D. Electronic Record Keeping System.
+A sink located in a pharmacy restroom shall not be sufficient to satisfy this requirement. - D. Electronic Record Keeping System.
 An electronic record keeping system shall be utilized in a pharmacy department and shall be a complete, accurate, and readily retrievable prescription record keeping and storage system.